nkratzke/JEdUnit/readme.md

 }
 ```

-This class will be extended and uploaded via Moodle.
+This class will be extended and uploaded by your students via Moodle.
 A possible solution might look like that:

 ```Java
 class Main {